abbshr/abbshr/README.md

 ### Hi there 👋

-I'm interested in Rust, Ruby, TypeScript, good at design & writing distributed system.
+I'm interested in Rust, Ruby, TypeScript, good at designing & writing distributed system.

-🔭 And I’m currently working on building FaaS underlying infrastructure for server-side js/wasm application at youzan company in Hangzhou.
+🔭 And I’m currently working on building FaaS underlying infrastructure for server-side js/wasm application at YouZan in Hangzhou.